EngBaz/Engbaz/README.md

 - AI Research Scientist at LAMSADE-PSL
 - I hold a Master in Artificial Intelligence, Systems and Data from Paris Dauphine-PSL
 - I’m actively working on ML and DL projects
-- I'm interested in AI, ML and DL with a focus on NLP
+- I'm interested in AI with a focus on NLP

 ## Connect with Me:
 [<img align="left" alt="Roland Baz | Email" width="22px" src="https://upload.wikimedia.org/wikipedia/commons/7/7e/Gmail_icon_%282020%29.svg" />][email]